AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     with Ada.Text_IO; use Ada.Text_IO;
     with Week;
-    --  References the Week package, and adds a dependency from the main unit --  to the week unit.
+    --  References the Week package, and adds a dependency from Main --  to Week

     procedure Main is
     begin
        for D in Week.Days loop
-       --       ^ Reference to Week.Days enum type
+       --       ^ Reference to Week.Days enumeration type
           Put_Line
             ("Workload for day " & Week.Days'Image (D)
              & " is " & Natural'Image (Week.Workload (D)));
        end loop;
     end Main;

-Packages are a way to make your code modular, separating your programs into semantically significant units.
-Additionally they will allow the programmer to generally compile his program faster by leveraging separate compilation.
+Packages let you make your code modular, separating your programs into semantically significant units.
+Additionally the separation of a package's specification from its body (which we will see below) can reduce compilation time.

-While the :ada:`with` clause indicates a dependency, you can see in the example above that you still need to prefix the use of entities from the week package by the name of the package.
+While the :ada:`with` clause indicates a dependency, you can see in the example above that you still need to prefix the referencing of entities from the Week package by the name of the package.
+(If we had included a "use Week" clause, then such a prefix would not have been necessary.)

-Accessing entities from a package uses the dot notation, :ada:`A.B`, which is the same notation as the one to access records fields.
+Accessing entities from a package uses the dot notation, :ada:`A.B`, which is the same notation as the one used to access record fields.

-A :ada:`with` clause *has* to happen in the prelude of a compilation unit.
+A :ada:`with` clause can *only* appear in the prelude of a compilation unit (i.e., before the reserved word, such as ``procedure``, that marks the beginning of the unit).
 It is not allowed anywhere else.
+This rule is only needed for methodological reasons: the person reading your code should be able to see immediately which units the code depends on.

 .. admonition:: In other languages

-    Packages look similar to, but are underneath very different from header files in C/C++.
+    Packages look similar to, but are semantically very different from, header files in C/C++.

-    - The first and most important distinction is that packages are a language level mechanism, by opposition to includes, which are a functionality of the C preprocessor.
+    - The first and most important distinction is that packages are a language-level mechanism.
+This is in contrast to a #include'd header file, which is a functionality of the C preprocessor.

-    - The first corollary of this design divergence is that the mechanism is a semantic inclusion mechanism, not a text inclusion mechanism.
-Hence, when you with a package, you say "I'm depending on this semantic unit" to the compiler, not "include this bunch of text in place here".
+    - An immediate consequence is that the "with" construct is a semantic inclusion mechanism, not a text inclusion mechanism.
+Hence, when you "with" a package, you are saying to the compiler "I'm depending on this semantic unit", and not "include this bunch of text in place here".

-    - The consequences for the user, is that the content of a package cannot *vary* depending on where it has been included from, unlike in C/C++, where the existence of the preprocessor makes the exact content of what is included undecidable.
+    - The effect of a package thus does not vary depending on where it has been "with"ed from.
+Contrast this with C/C++, where the meaning of the included text depends on the context in which the #include appears.

       This allows compilation/recompilation to be more efficient.
-It also allows tooling like IDEs to have correct information about the semantics of a program.
+It also allows tools like IDEs to have correct information about the semantics of a program.
 In turn, this allows better tooling in general, and code that is more analyzable, even by humans.

-    A very neat feature of Ada packages when compared to an include system, is that it is stateless: The order of with and use clauses does not matter, and can be changed without side effects.
+    An important benefit of Ada "with" clauses when compared to #include is that it is stateless.
+The order of "with" and "use" clauses does not matter, and can be changed without side effects.

 .. admonition:: In the GNAT toolchain

-    While the design of the Ada language does not mandate anything regarding the organization of files with regards to packages, eg. in theory you can put all your code in one file, or use your own scheme of organization, in practice in GNAT, you're supposed to put each top-level compilation unit in a separate file.
-In the example above, the ``Week`` package will go in a ``.ads`` file (for Ada specification), and the ``Main`` procedure will go in a ``.adb`` file (for Ada body).
+    The Ada language standard does not mandate any particular relationship between source files and packages; for example, in theory you can put all your code in one file, or use your own file naming conventions.
+In practice, however, an implementation will have specific rules.
+With GNAT, each top-level compilation unit needs to go into a separate file.
+In the example above, the ``Week`` package will be in an ``.ads`` file (for Ada specification), and the ``Main`` procedure will be in an ``.adb`` file (for Ada body).

 Using a package
 ---------------

-As we have seen above, we use the :ada:`with` clause to indicate a dependency on another package.
-However, every use of entities coming from the ``Week`` package had to be prefixed by the full name of the package.
+As we have seen above, the :ada:`with` clause indicates a dependency on another package.
+However, every reference to an entity coming from the ``Week`` package had to be prefixed by the full name of the package.
 It is possible to make every entity of a package visible directly in the current scope, using the :ada:`use` clause.

 In fact, we have been using the :ada:`use` clause since almost the beginning of